-PRIZE CRITERIA DEPARTMENT OF HISTORY AND ARCHAEOLOGY Neville Hall Prize Awarded to the student with the best results in courses covering the History of the Americas over Levels I, II $\&$ III Walter Rodney Prize Awarded to the student with the best results in courses concerned with the History of Africa over Levels I, II $\&$ III.
-Elsa Goveia Prize Awarded to the student with the best results in HIST2006: Conquest Colonization and Resistance in the Caribbean 1600-the end of Slavery, or HIST2007: Freedom, Decolonization and Independence in the Caribbean since 1804.
-Gladwyn Turbutt Prize Awarded to the students with the Most outstanding academic performance in: Archaeology, Asian History, Atlantic World History, European History, Historical Methodology, and Heritage Studies DEPARTMENT OF LITERATURES IN ENGLISH Ian Randle Prize Awarded to the student with the most outstanding academic performance in Literatures in English at Level I Peepal Tree Prize Awarded to the student with the most outstanding academic performance at Level II in Literatures in English Vicens Prize Awarded to the student with outstanding academic performance in Literatures in English, Level II UWI Bookshop Prize Most outstanding academic performance in Literatures in English at Level III Brodber/Pollard Prize Awarded to the student with the most outstanding performance in Creative Writing, Prose Fiction Melvena Myrie- Mckenzie Prize Awarded to the student with the most outstanding academic performance in Prose Fiction at Level I Modesta Riley Cooper Prize Awarded to the B.Ed. student with the most outstanding academic performance in a Level I Literatures in English course Mervyn Morris Prize Awarded to the student with the most outstanding academic performance in Creative Writing at Level II Gloria Lyn Prize Awarded to the student with the most outstanding academic performance in any West Indian Literature course
+PRIZE CRITERIA DEPARTMENT OF HISTORY AND ARCHAEOLOGY Neville Hall Prize Awarded to the student with the best results in courses covering the History of the Americas over Levels I, II & III Walter Rodney Prize Awarded to the student with the best results in courses concerned with the History of Africa over Levels I, II & III.
+Elsa Goveia Prize Awarded to the student with the best results in HIST2006 Conquest Colonization and Resistance in the Caribbean 1600-the end of Slavery, or HIST2007: Freedom, Decolonization and Independence in the Caribbean since 1804.
+Gladwyn Turbutt Prize Awarded to the students with the Most outstanding academic performance in: Archaeology, Asian History, Atlantic World History, European History, Historical Methodology, and Heritage Studies DEPARTMENT OF LITERATURES IN ENGLISH Ian Randle Prize Awarded to the student with the most outstanding academic performance in Literatures in English at Level I Peepal Tree Prize Awarded to the student with the most outstanding academic performance at Level II in Literatures in English Vicens Prize Awarded to the student with outstanding academic performance in Literatures in English, Level II UWI Bookshop Prize Most outstanding academic performance in Literatures in English at Level III Brodber/Pollard Prize Awarded to the student with the most outstanding performance in Creative Writing, Prose Fiction Melvena Myrie- Mckenzie Prize Awarded to the student with the most outstanding academic performance in Prose Fiction at Level I Modesta Riley Cooper Prize Awarded to the B.Ed. student with the most outstanding academic performance in a Level I Literatures in English course Mervyn Morris Prize Awarded to the student with the most outstanding academic performance in Creative Writing at Level II Gloria Lyn Prize Awarded to the student with the most outstanding academic performance in any West Indian Literature course Perry Henzel Prize Awarded to the student most outstanding academic performance in LITS2606: Creative Writing Screen and Stage Departmental Prize Awarded to the student with the most outstanding academic performance in any Level II Film course